Midran82/Linux-Help/README.md

-Want to make a linux help page
+Want to make a linux help page,
-Need input on what things to implement
+Need input on what things to implement,
 Help with code if there are things you think should change